Welcome to Concordia

 Physical changes such as hypoxia – lack of oxygen – chapped lips and sore throats never go away and are a constant nuisance to people living in Concordia.
 Humidifiers in bedrooms help against the dry air, and exercise is one way to adapt to the low levels of oxygen because it helps the body produce more red blood cells.

-The base consists of two towers connected by an enclosed walkway.
+The base consists of two towers of about 18 m in diameter, connected by an enclosed walkway.
+The station is quite large at 1500 m² for up to 16 people, nearly 100 m² per person.
 Activities in the towers are separated into noisy and quiet.
 Spread over three levels, the restaurant, social rooms, gym and workshops are in the ‘noisy’ tower, whereas the laboratories, sleeping quarters, hospital and radio rooms are in the ‘quiet’ tower.

 The base is powered by three generators that supply electricity and heat to keep the –80°C temperatures at bay.
 The generators run in pairs with one available as back-up – out here, you don’t want to run out of electricity or heating.
 The diesel that powers the generators itself needs to be heated to prevent it freezing.